iamjamesjohn/FMP-ClientJS/README.md

 ## About FinancialModelingPrep

 Financial Modeling Prep API provides real time stock price, company financial statements, major index prices, stock historical data, forex real time rate and cryptocurrencies.

-Financial Modeling Prep stock price API is in real time, the company reports can be found in quarter or annual format, and goes up to 30 years back in history..
+Financial Modeling Prep stock price API is in real time, the company reports can be found in quarter or annual format, and goes up to 30 years back in history.

 The complete API documentation is available [here](https://site.financialmodelingprep.com/developer/docs)..

 I have no affiliation with FinancialModelingPrep and its web API development.